jfo/blag/_drafts/mandelwat.md

 Now, for every pixel on a given Graph, the predicate is called on it's coordinate and returns whether or not it should be filled in with black or not.
+The first three values per pixel are RGB values, and the last one is the `alpha` channel, which sets the transparency of the pixel.
+The higher it is, the more opaque, so by setting it to its maximum value of `255`, we make the pixel black.

 From now on we're going to interact with a Graph object for each canvas in the next section, like this!